dhutapratama/docs/sail.md

 <a name="introduction"></a>
 ## Introduction

-[Laravel Sail](https://github.com/laravel/sail) is a light-weight command-line interface for interacting with Laravel's default Docker development environment.
-Sail provides a great starting point for building a Laravel application using PHP, MySQL, and Redis without requiring prior Docker experience.
+[Lets Sail](https://github.com/laravel/sail) is a light-weight command-line interface for interacting with Lets's default Docker development environment.
+Sail provides a great starting point for building a Lets application using PHP, MySQL, and Redis without requiring prior Docker experience.

 At its heart, Sail is the `docker-compose.yml` file and the `sail` script that is stored at the root of your project.
 The `sail` script provides a CLI with convenient methods for interacting with the Docker containers defined by the `docker-compose.yml` file.

-Laravel Sail is supported on macOS, Linux, and Windows (via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about)).
+Lets Sail is supported on macOS, Linux, and Windows (via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/about)).

 <a name="installation"></a>
 ## Installation & Setup

-Laravel Sail is automatically installed with all new Laravel applications so you may start using it immediately.
-To learn how to create a new Laravel application, please consult Laravel's [installation documentation](/docs/{{version}}/installation) for your operating system.
+Lets Sail is automatically installed with all new Lets applications so you may start using it immediately.
+To learn how to create a new Lets application, please consult Lets's [installation documentation](/docs/{{version}}/installation) for your operating system.
 During installation, you will be asked to choose which Sail supported services your application will be interacting with.

 <a name="installing-sail-into-existing-applications"></a>
 ### Installing Sail Into Existing Applications

-If you are interested in using Sail with an existing Laravel application, you may simply install Sail using the Composer package manager.
+If you are interested in using Sail with an existing Lets application, you may simply install Sail using the Composer package manager.
 Of course, these steps assume that your existing local development environment allows you to install Composer dependencies:

 ```shell
 composer require laravel/sail --dev